MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/ade-integration.md

             resourceName: sample-web-containerapp
     ```

-## Configure Azure Deployment Environment settings in azd
+## Configure dev center settings

-You can define `azd` settings for Azure Deployment Environment in multiple places.
+You can define `azd` settings for your dev centers in multiple places.
 Settings are combined from these locations to create the final set of configurations in the following order of precedence:

 1. Environment variables
 2. Azd environment configuration